 Cork flooring comes is several forms, with the most common being glue-down tiles, which are laid down in much the same way as glue-down vinyl tiles; and snap-lock "floating" floors that are installed similar to the way that laminate flooring planks are installed.

-Cork floors are slightly reslient and they will telegraph imperfections in the subfloor through to the surface of the flooring.
+Cork floors are slightly resilient and they will telegraph imperfections in the subfloor through to the surface of the flooring.
 For this reason, the subfloor surface below needs to be perfectly flat and free of imperfections.
-Most manufactures instruct that a subfloor in perfect condition can be a suitable base for cork to be installed directly over it, but any subfloor with imperfecions is best covered with a subfloor of 1/4-inch or 3/8-inch plywood underlayment first.
+Most manufactures instruct that a subfloor in perfect condition can be a suitable base for cork to be installed directly over it, but any subfloor with imperfections is best covered with a subfloor of 1/4-inch or 3/8-inch plywood underlayment first.